-- A software-defined approach to storage management that combines storage, compute, networking and virtualization technologies in one physical unit that is managed as a single system. - Hyperconverged systems can be expanded through the addition of nodes to the base unit. - Hyperconverged systems are highly integrated and can not be broken down into separate components. - An architecture adopted by the Hyperscale Cloud Providers now available in the general marketplace but it is an architecture that is unique and different from traditional NAS and SAN solutions.
+- A software-defined approach to storage management that combines storage, compute, networking and virtualization technologies in one physical unit that is managed as a single system. - Flexibility: Leverages industry standard hardware and commoditization for flexibility of hardware vendors. - Scalability: Hyperconverged systems can be expanded through the addition of nodes to the base unit. - Integrated: Hyperconverged systems are highly integrated and can not be broken down into separate components.

+An architecture adopted by the Hyperscale Cloud Providers now available in the general marketplace but it is an architecture that is unique and different from traditional NAS and SAN solutions.